bootic/bootic_client.rb/README.md

     puts product.price
   end

-  # Iterate through pages or products
+  # Iterate through pages of products
   # See "iterating" section below for a more elegant option
   if all_products.has?(:next)
     next_page = all_products.next